bsherman/ublue-custom/README.md

     - k3b
     - libadwaita(-qt)
     - skanpage
-  - Only on Sericea
-    - libadwaita
-    - some other packages for sway fun
 - Sets faster timeout on systemd waiting for shutdown
 - Sets gnome's "APP is not responding" check to 30 seconds
 - Sets some custom gnome default settings (see etc/dconf)